TomaszKandula/RazorWebApp/README.md

 ## Integration Tests

-Focuses on testing dependencies and database setup with [XUnit](https://github.com/xunit/xunit) and [FluentAssertions](https://github.com/fluentassertions/fluentassertions).
+Focuses on testing dependencies and database setup.
 One dependecy is skipped (IAppLogger) that abstracts away used logger.
 There are no HTTP tests so far.

 ## Unit Tests

 Covers all the logic used in AJAX controllers (note that endpoints are not provide any business logic, they are only responsible for handling requests, validation etc.).
-[XUnit](https://github.com/xunit/xunit) and [FluentAssertions](https://github.com/fluentassertions/fluentassertions) are used and all dependencies are mocked.
+All dependencies are mocked.
 For mocking, [Moq](https://github.com/moq/moq4) and [MockQueryable.Moq](https://github.com/romantitov/MockQueryable) have been used.